Documentation

 2. Change the vendor field value (vtex) to the name of the VTEX account in which you are working.

-3. Change the name and title field values with the name you wish to give your app.
-Please refer to our app-naming guidelines.
+3. Change the name and title field values with the name you want to give your app.
+Please see our app naming guidelines.

 4. Declare the settingsSchema field.
 This field will be used to receive the user identification information.